grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-experimental/redis/client/client-hlen.md

 ---
 title: 'Client.hlen(key)'
-excerpt: 'Returns the number of fields in the hash stored at `key`.'
+description: 'Returns the number of fields in the hash stored at `key`.'
 ---

 # Client.hlen(key)